hashgraph/hedera-services/docs/design/alias-configuration.md

 - Crypto Transfer Transaction to ECDSA key alias should create an account with its alias field set to the ECDSA key, populate the alias map with the EVM address calculated based on the ECDSA key, and the key field set with the value of the ECDSA key (currently implemented) and another Crypto Transfer Transaction to the EVM address corresponding to the ECDSA key should transfer to the account created in the previous transaction
 - Crypto Create Transaction with ECDSA key alias:

-**Always validate the 0.0.ECDSA alias format is missing from the alias map as well as the calculated evm_address alias format**

   1. Create an account with its alias and key fields set to the ECDSA key, and populate the alias map with the EVM address calculated based on the ECDSA key.
       - Account with: